7 Detention Orders in Singapore: When Will They be Ordered?

 Detention without trial is for offenders aged 18 and above.

-The President can choose to extend the order for periods up to 12 months.
+The Public Prosecutor has to consent to such detention, and the President can choose to extend the order for periods up to 12 months.

-According to the Fourth Schedule of the CLTPA, these criminal activities are:
+According to the Fourth Schedule of the CLTPA, criminal activities that can lead to detention without trial are:

 - Unlicensed moneylending;